lupyuen/lupyuen.github.io/src/wisgate.md

 1.  __GPS Antenna__ (right)

 (The two connectors are slightly different, so we won't connect the wrong antenna)

+The GPS Antenna will be used when we connect WisGate to The Things Network (the worldwide free-access LoRaWAN network).

 WisGate D4H is shipped with the open-source ChirpStack LoRaWAN stack, preinstalled in the microSD card.